A bijection for tuples of commuting permutations and a log-concavity conjecture: On conjecture

 We are not aware of the commuting permutation interpretation (\ref{DArcaiseq}) of D'Arcais polynomials having been used in the number theory literature reviewed, e.g., in~\cite{HeimN}, and we hope it could be of help in this area.
 If one shifts the variable $x$ by one, one gets the standard formulation of the Nekrasov-Okounkov formula~\cite{NekrasovO,Westbury}

 where

 Namely, the sum is over integer partitions $\lambda$ of $n$.
 The product is over cells in the usual Ferrers-Young diagram of the partition $\lambda$, and $h(\Box)$ denotes the hook length number of that cell.
 Clearly $Q_n(x)=P_n(x+1)$ and therefore, the log-concavity (of the coefficients of) the polynomial $P_n$ would imply that of $Q_n$ as well as the unimodality of the latter which was conjectured by Heim and Neuhauser as well as Amdeberhan (see~\cite{HeimN} and references therein).
-As a strengthening of this unimodality conjecture, the log-concavity of the $P_n(x)$'s, i.e., the $p=2$ case of Conjecture \ref{mainconj} was stated as Challenge 3 in~\cite{HeimN}.
+As a strengthening of this unimodality conjecture, the log-concavity of the $P_n(x)$'s, i.e., the $\ell=2$ case of Conjecture \ref{mainconj} was stated as Challenge 3 in~\cite{HeimN}.
 The authors also reported on checking this numerically for all $n\le 1500$.
-For recent progress towards such log-concavity properties in the $p=2$ case, see~\cite{HongZ,Zhang}.
+While the log-concavity in the $\ell=1$ case can be derived using the real-rootedness of the relevant polynomial, namely, the Pochhammer symbol, this approach cannot work for $\ell=2$.
+Indeed, D'Arcais polynomials can have roots off the real axis, as was shown in~\cite{HeimN2}.
+For recent progress towards such log-concavity properties in the $\ell=2$ case, see~\cite{HongZ,Zhang}.

-Using Mathematica, we checked that Conjecture \ref{mainconj} is true for $p=3,4,5$ for all $n\le 100$.
-One can also test the conjecture by considering the dilute polymer gas regime, in the terminology of statistical mechanics, i.e., when $k$ is close to $n$ and most orbits are singletons, as in the next proposition.
+Using Mathematica, we checked that Conjecture \ref{mainconj} is true for $\ell=3,4,5$ for all $n\le 100$.
+One can also test the conjecture by considering the dilute polymer gas regime, in the terminology of statistical mechanics (see, e.g.,~\cite{Brydges}), i.e., when $k$ is close to $n$ and most orbits are singletons, as in the next proposition.
+Note that the latter can also be deduced from~\cite[Proposition 4]{HeimNarXiv}.
+The $\ell=2$ case was, in fact, already proved in~\cite[Corollary 4]{HeimNarXiv}.

-\begin{proposition} The inequality in Conjecture \ref{mainconj} holds for all $p\ge 1$, and $n\ge 3$, when $k=n-1$. \end{proposition}
+\begin{proposition} The inequality in Conjecture \ref{mainconj} holds for all $\ell\ge 1$, and $n\ge 3$, when $k=n-1$. \end{proposition}

 {\bf Proof:} Let

 From Theorem \ref{mainthm}, we easily deduce

 Therefore